 Night Portrait Mode

 Use (Night Portrait) mode for bright, beautiful shots of people with night scenes in the background.
-Note that shooting in this mode requires the built-in flash or a Speedlite.
+Note that shooting in this mode requires an external flash unit.
 Using a tripod is recommended.

 Use a wide-angle lens and a tripod.